How to Survive the Holidays with PTSD

 6 Holiday Tips for PTSD Sufferers

 If your struggle is with PTSD, thinking about the holidays may not be an exciting thought as it is for others.
-Couple that with facing a pandemic and having to figure out how to safely spend the holidays with family, and the overall holiday season may feel daunting.6 Tips for those with PTSD:
+Couple that with facing a pandemic and having to figure out how to safely spend the holidays with family, and the overall holiday season may feel daunting.

 - Be self-aware around crowds.
 Because individuals with PTSD easily tune into signals of threats or danger in unfamiliar environments (which may cause trigger flashbacks), it’s best to shop online or in stores during hours that have fewer people.
 This is also helpful advice with the rising COVID-19 cases during this holiday season.
 Taking this step can decrease feeling trapped, feelings of anxiety, or panic.